sparkflows/sparkflows-docs/docs/installation/connection/gen-ai-connection/index.rst

 GenerativeAI Connections
 ===================
-These connections can be created to interact with LLM model exposed via API’s.
+These connections can be created to interact with LLM model exposed via APIs.